DaveBenham/VenomModules/README.md

 - Latched Toggled Bernoulli Gate - Toggles constant 10V between A and B
 - Toggled Bernoulli Gate - Toggles 10V Schmitt trigger gate between A and B

-### Patching a Complete Benjolin
-A fully functioning Benjolin can be created by pairing the Benjolin Oscillator with a resonant filter.
-I find the Vult Unstabile filter gives exceptional results.
-For a minimal setup, patch the Benjolin Oscillator PWM output to the filter input, and the Rungler output to the filter cutoff.
-Ideally the resonance and cutoff should be constrained such that the filter does not self resonate unless provided feedback from the band pass output.
-So a more elaborate patch may be desired.
-Another thing to consider is a crossfade module to allow mixing in a variable amount of external (or self patched) audio input with the PWM input.
-Also good to have is a mixer for the cutoff input that combines the Rungler signal with external (or self patched) CV input.

 ### Standard Venom Context Menus
 [Venom Themes](#themes) and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.